 It has hitherto been questioned as to whether the TBTA is a subsidiary of the MTA.
 However, this is an erroneous classification insofar as the TBTA functions as an affiliate to the MTA and is qualified to receive service designated to the Secretary of State.
 This distinction is crucial since the provisions of Public Authorities Law that the TBTA comes under -which relate to the requirement for service of a notice of claim- cannot apply to a subsidiary corporation of the authority.

 MTA performs planning and other functions both personally and by its branches and associations, and it offers supervision to these subordinate bodies, referred to collectively as “The Related Entities.”
 The Related Entities are a group of formerly operating agencies that have been integrated into the MTA.
-Excluding MTA Bridges and Tunnels and MTA Capital Construction, these formerly existing entities were descendants to private companies’ property that delivered fundamentally the same support.
+Excluding MTA Bridges and Tunnels and MTA Capital Construction, these formerly existing entities were descendants of private companies’ property that delivered fundamentally the same support.

 Generating millions of dollars in toll revenue annually, the TBTA – legally retaining this name despite being called MTA Bridges and Tunnels- is thus a powerful city agency capable of funding large capital projects.